wonarii/CART210-glossary/glossary.md

 3. Scareware: tricks users into buying or downloading malicious software, often through startling messages
 4. Leakware: threatens to make users data public unless a ransom is paid

 In 2023, ransomeware payouts totaled over $1.1 billion USD from an estimated 4,399 different attacks - the most costly year ever, twice as much as the year before.
 However, only 29% of ransomware victims in the final quarter of 2023 paid the demanded ransoms - a significant drop from years before, where 70-80% were paid, which suggests more lucrative targets are being selected for attacks.
-Close to 75% of ransomeware payouts top the million dollar mark.[^Greenberg24]
+Close to 75% of ransomeware payouts top the million dollar mark.[^Greenberg24] The majority of ransomware attacks result from successful social engineering attacks (usually in the form of phishing), despite educational attempts from [network security](../main/glossary.md#networksecurity) experts.[^Korolov24rw]

-- want to add something about political uses of ransomware vs criminal
+Nation-states are increasingly the main perpetrators of randomware crimes, though still often utilizing tools developed by criminals.
+70% of cyberattacks are now fueled by geopolitics.
+Factories and industrial facilities, increasingly dependent on digital infrastructure, are prime targets.[^Fernandez24rw]

+[^Fernandez24rw]: Fernandez, Ray.
+2024.
+“War & Geopolitical Ransomware Account For 70% of All Attacks.”
+2024.
+Techopedia.
+April 6, 2024. https://www.techopedia.com/news/war-geopolitical-ransomware-account-for-70-percent-of-all-attacks.

 [^Gazet10RW]: Gazet, Alexandre.
 2010.
-“Comparative Analysis of Various Ransomware Virii.” <i>Journal in Computer Virology</i> 6 (1): 77–90. https://doi.org/10.1007/s11416-008-0092-2.
+“Comparative Analysis of Various Ransomware Virii.” *Journal in Computer Virology* 6 (1): 77–90. https://doi.org/10.1007/s11416-008-0092-2.

-[^Razaulla23RW]: Razaulla, Salwa, Claude Fachkha, Christine Markarian, Amjad Gawanmeh, Wathiq Mansoor, Benjamin C. M. Fung, and Chadi Assi.
-2023.
-“The Age of Ransomware: A Survey on the Evolution, Taxonomy, and Research Directions.” <i>IEEE Access</i> 11: 40698–723. https://doi.org/10.1109/ACCESS.2023.3268535.

 [^Greenberg24]: Greenberg, Andy.
 2024.
 “Ransomware Payments Hit a Record $1.1 Billion in 2023.” *WIRED*.
 February 7, 2024. https://www.wired.com/story/ransomware-payments-2023-breaks-record/.

+[^Korolov24rw]: Korolov, Maria.
+2024.
+“The State of Ransomware: Faster, Smarter, and Meaner.” *CSO Online*.
+Accessed April 6, 2024. https://www.csoonline.com/article/2069830/the-state-of-ransomware.html.

+[^Razaulla23RW]: Razaulla, Salwa, Claude Fachkha, Christine Markarian, Amjad Gawanmeh, Wathiq Mansoor, Benjamin C. M. Fung, and Chadi Assi.
+2023.
+“The Age of Ransomware: A Survey on the Evolution, Taxonomy, and Research Directions.” *IEEE Access* 11: 40698–723. https://doi.org/10.1109/ACCESS.2023.3268535.

 ## Recursion